-Evacuating Disabled Persons Procedure
+Evacuating Persons with Disabilities Procedure

-Techniques for evacuating disabled persons vary with the nature of the disability.
+Techniques for evacuating persons with disabilities vary with the nature of the disability.
 If a person with a disability cannot evacuate, they should be moved to an enclosed fire stairwell that is a good distance away from the hazard.
 Make sure that the Fire Command Station in the Lobby is informed of the location of the disabled person and the nature of their disability.

 1. Always ask a disabled person how you can help before giving emergency evacuation assistance.
 Ask how they can best be assisted or moved, and if there are any special considerations or items that need to come with them.